parasharpuja5-prog/parasharpuja5-prog/README.md

 - 📈 Population growth trends across 50+ years and all US states
 - 🎨 Custom professional theme for a polished, recruiter-ready look
-- 📁 Includes raw data, custom theme JSON, and full Power BI template
+- 📁 Includes raw data, custom theme JSON, and full Power BI template ✨ Features

+🗺️ Interactive US map — click any state to filter the entire report 📅 Year slicer — explore any time period from 1900 to present 📊 Dynamic KPI cards — auto-updating metrics based on selection 🎨 Custom professional theme — consistent navy & ocean blue color palette 🔍 Drillthrough — right-click any state for a dedicated detail page 📱 Clean layout — designed for both desktop and presentation use
 ---

 ## 📊 GitHub Stats